 GPA standards are determined by the college or university in which a student is enrolled.
 Failure to meet program-specific standards may result in dis-enrollment from a program and, therefore, make a student ineligible to continue receiving federal financial aid.

 Note: Standards of satisfactory academic progress for financial aid are different from the Academic Action policies for probation/suspension.
-Review the Academic Action policy at UW Milwaukee.
+Review the Academic Action policy.

 - Students receiving federal financial aid must maintain a minimum 2.0 cumulative GPA for all credits attempted.